Sketch (restaurant)

-Sketch is a restaurant at 9 Conduit Street, Mayfair, London, England, which opened in 2003.
+Sketch is a restaurant at 9 Conduit Street in Mayfair, London, England, which opened in 2003.
 The restaurant is owned by Mourad Mazouz, and the head chef is Pierre Gagnaire.
 The cuisine is described as 'New French', and is a loose adaptation of the cuisine served in Gagnaire's three Michelin-starred restaurant in Paris and is executed by Frederic Don and Johannes Nuding.
 There are 5 eateries, including 3 restaurants in the building: the Parlour, the Lecture Room & Library, the Glade, the Gallery, and the Eastbar & Pods.
 The Lecture Room & Library holds 3 Michelin stars.

 Mazouz came to public attention through the success of Momo, the North African restaurant and bar he opened in 1997 just off Regent Street, although he was already well known in France for his celebrated restaurants, Au Bascou and 404.

 The restaurant covers two floors of a converted 18th century site in Conduit Street, Mayfair.
 Its dining area contains a permanent exhibit of David Shrigley artwork, and Shrigley designed the restaurant's tableware.